-Eligible Project Types TCC Fundable Elements ( denotes quantifiable elements) New or Expanded Service Operation of new or expanded transit service Enhanced or expanded transit service by supporting construction or implementation of: New or expanded bus or intercity commuter services, and urban rail projects New or expanded water-borne transit (ferry) Expanded intermodal transit facilities Equipment acquisition, fueling, and maintenance, and other costs to operate those services or facilities Operation of alternative transportation services Capital or operational expenditures that increase transit mode share such as bus shelters/transit waiting areas and bicycle carrying structures on public transit Technology Conversion Purchase or replacement of zero-emission or low-emission vehicles Purchase, construction, and/or installation of infrastructure, equipment, or facilities to support zero-emission or low-emission vehicles New Service and Technology Conversion Purchase of zero-emission or low-emission vehicles and equipment in support of new expanded/enhanced transit service Fuel or Energy Reductions Purchase, construction, and/or installation of solar panels for transit facilities in support of new expanded/enhanced transit service Implementation of system or efficiency improvements that result in fuel reductions from existing transit services, including projects that reduce transit VMT and idling Increased Ridership Distribution of vouchers for free or reduced transit fares Implementation of system or efficiency improvements that result in increased ridership for existing routes, including project elements that increase service levels, reliability, or decrease travel time, including: Rail, bus, and ferry integration implementation Integrated ticketing/scheduling systems and related capital investments Projects enabling/enhancing shared-use corridors without net air pollution increases Related planning efforts focused on integrated service without requiring major capital investment Other service integration initiatives Bus rapid transit or rail service and other bus and ferry transit investments Vanpool services operated as public transit Operating agreements, schedules, and minor capital investments to increase ridership
+Project Type: New or Expanded Service

+- Operation of new or expanded transit service - Enhanced or expanded transit service by supporting construction or implementation of: - o New or expanded bus service, intercity commuter service, or urban rail project - New or expanded water-borne transit (ferry) - Expanded intermodal transit facilities - Equipment acquisition, fueling, and maintenance, and other costs to operate those services or facilities - Operation of alternative transportation services - Capital or operational expenditures that increase transit mode share such as bus shelters, transit waiting areas, or bicycle carrying structures on public transit

+Project Type: Technology Conversion

+- Purchase, lease, or replacement of zero-emission vehicles - Purchase, construction, and/or installation of infrastructure, equipment, or facilities to support zero-emission vehicles

+Project Type: New Service and Technology Conversion

+Purchase of zero-emission vehicles and equipment in support of new expanded/enhanced transit service

+Project Type: Fuel or Energy Reductions

+- Purchase, construction, and/or installation of solar panels for transit facilities in support of new expanded/enhanced transit service - Implementation of system or efficiency improvements that result in fuel reductions from existing transit services, including projects that reduce transit VMT and idling

+Project Type: Increased Ridership

-Eligible Project Types CC Fundable Elements ( denotes quantifiable elements) Efforts to improve existing rail service effectiveness with a focus on operating agreement, schedules, and capital investments that increase • Purchase and construction of active transportation facilities that of stops/stations and encourage transit ridership connect to
+- Distribution of vouchers for free or reduced transit fares - Implementation of system or efficiency improvements that result in increased ridership for existing routes, including project elements that increase service levels, reliability, or decrease travel time, including: - o Rail, bus, and ferry integration implementation - Integrated ticketing/scheduling systems (California Integrated Travel Project Cal-ITP) and related capital investments - Projects enabling/enhancing shared-use corridors without net air pollution increases - Related planning efforts focused on integrated service without requiring major capital investment - Other service integration initiatives - Bus rapid transit or rail service and other bus and ferry transit investments - Vanpool or shuttle services operated as public transit - Operating agreements, schedules, and minor capital investments to increase ridership - Efforts to improve existing rail service effectiveness with a focus on improved operating agreement, schedules, and capital investments that increase ridership - Purchase and construction of active transportation facilities that connect to stops/stations and encourage transit ridership

-Cost Category Description Eligible Costs include but are not limited to: Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing public transit and rail access Other capital project costs required as a condition of local approval for the capital project, as approved by the State Such costs are typically associated with 1) program creation, or 2) expansion of existing programs to serve new populations or offer new program service and implementation.
+- Capital improvements that result in the improvement or addition of infrastructure that encourages mode-shift by enhancing public transit and rail access - Other capital project costs required as a condition of local approval for the capital project, as approved by the State - Such costs are typically associated with 1) program creation, or 2) expansion of existing programs to serve new populations or offer new program service and implementation.
 Eligible costs may include operational costs.
-Programs include education, outreach and training for Active Transportation or Transit Ridership Expenditures that directly enhance or expand transit service by supporting new or expanded bus or rail services, new or expanded water-borne transit, or expanded intermodal transit facilities, and may include equipment acquisition, fueling, and maintenance, and other costs to operate those services or facilities Operational expenditures that increase transit mode share Expenditures related to the purchase of zero-emission buses, including electric buses, and the installation of the necessary equipment and infrastructure to operate and support zero emission buses Ineligible Costs All costs associated with automobile or motorcycle parking (excluding electric vehicle charging infrastructure that may be located at a parking spot).
-Right-of-way
+Programs include education, outreach, engagement on design and implementation of program, and training for Active Transportation or Transit Ridership - Expenditures that directly enhance or expand transit service by supporting new or expanded bus or rail services, new or expanded water-borne transit, or expanded intermodal transit facilities, and may include equipment acquisition, fueling, and maintenance, and other costs to operate those services or facilities

+- Operational expenditures that increase transit mode share - Expenditures related to the purchase of zero-emission vehicles for public transit, including buses, vans, or shuttles, and the installation of the necessary equipment and infrastructure to operate and support zero emission vehicles - Data collection costs such as vehicle telematics - Expenses related to operator salaries and wages (note on-going operational costs beyond the grant term are ineligible)

+- All costs associated with automobile or motorcycle parking (excluding electric vehicle charging infrastructure that may be located at a parking spot). - Right-of-way